 The invention can’t be considered new even if it is you yourself who has used or published it.

 The invention must be significantly different from what is already known.
 The invention idea must not be obvious to a skilled professional in that technical field.
 Meaning that a new combined already known methods or technology are not necessarily patentable.
+This is the reason why a patentability search is an important part of the patent application process.

 For an invention to be patentable it must be industrially applicable.
 But what is a patent that is industrially applicable?
 An invention is considered industrially applicable if it can be produced or utilized in any kind of industry.
 “Industry” should be understood in its broadest sense, as including not only what is traditionally meant by “industry” but also other activities, such as transport, agriculture, hunting, public services and medical services.